 Again, it is useful to set this problem aside, and assume it can be solved with the wave of a magic wand someplace.
 Perhaps someone comes up with a way to add a timer without causing any additional load, or a new form of revocation list is created that has none of the problems of any sort known about today.
 Given these, all the BGP AS Path problems in the Internet are solved, right?

-Again, no. Consider, for a moment, the position of AS65001 and AS65002.
+Consider, for a moment, the position of AS65001 and AS65002.
 These are transit providers, companies that rely on their customer’s trust, and their ability to out compete in the area of peering, to make money.
 First, signing updates means that you are declaring, to the entire world, in a legally provable way, who your customers are.
 This, from what I understand of the provider business model, is not only a no-no, but a huge legal issue.
 But this is actually, still, the simpler problem to solve.

 Second, you cannot deploy this kind of system with a single, centrally stored private key.
 Assume, for a moment, that you do solve the problem this way.
 What happens if a single eBGP speaker is compromised?
 What if you need to replace a single eBGP speaker?
 You must roll your AS level private key.
 And replace all your advertisements in the entire Internet.
 This, from a security standpoint, is a bad idea.

 Okay—the reasonable alternative is to create a private key per eBGP speaker.
 This private key would have its own public key, which would, in turn, be signed by the AS level private key.
 There are two problems with this scheme, however.
-The first is: when H validates the signature on some update it has received, it must now find not only the AS level private keys for AS65000 and AS65001, it must find the private key for B and F. This is going to be messy.
-The second is: By examining the private keys I receive in a collection of “every update on the Internet,” I can now map the actual peering points between every pair of autonomous systems in the world.
+The first is: when H validates the signature on some update it has received, it must now find not only the AS level public keys for AS65000 and AS65001, it must find the public key for B and F. This is going to be messy.
+The second is: By examining the publickeys I receive in a collection of “every update on the Internet,” I can now map the actual peering points between every pair of autonomous systems in the world.
 All the secret sauce in peering relationships?
 Exposed.
 Which router (or set of routers) to attack to impact the business of a specific company?
 Exposed.